 Merging signals into a Situation

-Signals are merged into the same Situation when they have same application key and matching properties (i.e host, service, application, or device and check or sensor).
-A Situation can have one or more signals which are shown in the Situation timeline.
-The current status and properties of a Situation in Resolution Intelligence Cloud denotes most recent signal which is determined by the time stamp property.
+Signals are merged into the same Situation when they have the same application key and matching properties (that is host, service, application, or device, and check or sensor).
+A Situation can have one or more signals, which are shown in the Situation timeline.
+The current status and properties of a Situation in Resolution Intelligence Cloud denote the most recent signal, which is determined by the time stamp property.

 Clustering Signals into a Situation

-After merging signals into a Situation, the configurator rules in Resolution Intelligence Cloud provides an additional suppression of noise and enhanced visibility by grouping related signals into a single, high level Situation.
-For example, internet connectivity of a router may cause several checks before it enters into a critical state.
-All of these signals are grouped together to form a Situation, so that you can see the latest information on a Situation timeline.
-Resolution Intelligence Cloud uses correlation rules to establish a relation between signals and applies pattern recognition to cluster the similar signals into a Situation.
+After merging signals into a Situation, the configurator rules in Resolution Intelligence Cloud provide additional suppression of noise and enhanced visibility by grouping related signals into a single, high level Situation.
+For example, the internet connectivity of a router may cause several checks before it enters a critical state.
+All of these signals are grouped together to form a Situation, so you can see the latest information on a Situation timeline.
+Resolution Intelligence Cloud uses correlation rules to establish a relationship between signals and applies pattern recognition to cluster similar signals into a Situation.

 Resolution Intelligence Cloud can correlate any number of related signals into a single Situation.